shub1905/mininet-wifi/examples/README.md

 This example tests iperf bandwidth for varying CPU limits.

+#### docker_example.py:

+This example contains basic integration of Docker containers inside mininet.
+Extending this example should help to launch mininet topologies based on docker containers as the hosts.

+#### docker-integration.py:

+This example contains integration of Docker containers inside mininet with Wifi networking.

 #### emptynet.py:

 This example demonstrates creating an empty network (i.e. with no